Skip to Content

 The Salmon River

 Not for the faint of heart, the Salmon River’s ‘Main Salmon’ stretch is a legendary whitewater adventure.
 Navigate through dramatic canyons, Class III and IV rapids, and immerse yourself in the untamed beauty of the wilderness.
-Keep your eyes peeled for bald eagles soaring overhead and bears fishing along the banks.
+Keep your eyes peeled for bald eagles soaring overhead and bears fishing along the banks, one of the more romantic Idaho bucket list attractions.

 Vacation rentals are available nearby the Salmon River, perfect for those looking for a tranquil escape in Idaho.